openharmony/docs/en/device-dev/kernel/kernel-small-bundles-system.md

     ...
     ```

-2. Add the declaration and implementation of the new user-space API to the LibC library.
+2. Add the declaration and implementation of the new user-mode API to the LibC library.

     ```
     #include "stdio_impl.h"
     #include "syscall.h"
     ...
-    /* Add the implementation of the new user-space system call API.*/ void newSyscallSample(int num)
+    /* Add the implementation of the new user-mode system call API.*/ void newSyscallSample(int num)
     {
          printf("user mode: num = %d\n", num);